Telephone charges are indirect expenses for a business.

 Fundamentals

-Now, we got a concrete understanding of the nature of this account balance.
-So, we can try to resolve all the basic questions like the type of Account, applicable accounting rules, and different considerations before recording the journal entry.
+Now, we have a concrete understanding of the nature of this account balance.
+So, we can try to resolve all the basic questions, such as the type of Account, applicable accounting rules, and different considerations, before recording the journal entry.

 What type of Account are telephone charges?

-Telephone charges are in the nature of expenses and fall under the Nominal Account category of the Golden rules of accounting.
-Rental expenses is another similar indirect expenses.
+Telephone charges are like expenses and fall under the Nominal Account category of the Golden Rules of Accounting.
+Rental expenses are another similar indirect expense.
 Read more about the rent paid expenses journal entry.

-What is the Golden Rule of accounting applicable for Telephone Charges?
+What is the Golden Rule of accounting applicable to Telephone Charges?

 What are the other considerations relating to the telephone expenses journal entry?

-We need to identify the other GL accounts which are affected due to this journal entry.
+We need to identify the other GL accounts affected by this journal entry.

 How do I record telephone charges?